 - Give online at paramount.org/give and choose Doxa in the drop-down menu.
 Specify Scholarship in the memo box.

-Doxa season classes typically begin the Tuesday after Labor Day and end in April.
+Doxa season classes typically begin the Tuesday after Labor Day and end in early to mid-April.

 Typically, Season Classes follow this general schedule:

 - First Day of Classes: Tuesday after Labor Day

 - Thanksgiving Break: No classes Tuesday through Saturday of Thanksgiving Week

 - Christmas Break: Last classes for 1st Semester are the Saturday a full week prior to Christmas; First classes for 2nd Semester are Friday of the first week of January

 - Spring Break: No Classes Monday through Saturday of AISD Spring Break

 - Easter Weekend: No Classes will be held on Easter Weekend (Friday - Sunday)